cs-fullstack-fall-2018/daily-html-tables-dccodecrew18/README.md

 4. You can make cells of a table span more than one column using the ```colspan``` attribute, but cells cannot span more than one row in the table (True or False?) *YOUR ANSWER->*true
 Have a great night

+/*

+	#1 is TRUE.
+You use the <table> element to define a table
+	#4 is TRUE. you can use the 'rowspan' attribute to make a row span multiple rows.

+		You can use the ```rowspan``` attribute to make a row span multiple rows.

+		Remember, if any part of the text is wrong, the entire thing is False

+*/